 We found 11 family medicine practitioners who accept Medicare near Fruitland, ID.

 Dr. Gayle Schantzen practices family medicine.
-Before performing her residency at a hospital affiliated with the University of Utah and a hospital affiliated with Oregon Health & Science University, Dr. Schantzen attended the University of North Dakota School of Medicine and Health Sciences for medical school.
-She takes Medicare insurance.
+After completing medical school at the University of North Dakota School of Medicine and Health Sciences, she performed her residency at a hospital affiliated with the University of Utah and a hospital affiliated with Oregon Health & Science University.
+Dr. Schantzen accepts Medicare insurance.

 Conditions / Treatments

 Medicare Patient Conditions